 You have just three weighings to find the counterfeit coin.
 As you discover which one is counterfeit, you should also be able to tell if it is heavier than the rest or lighter.
 Good luck!

-STOP HERE!
-Below is a picture of the scales to be used, followed by the solution.
-The objective, of course, is to find the solution before reading how to solve the riddle.
+Your objective, of course, is to find the solution before reading how to solve the riddle.
 When you give up a week from now, come back and scroll slowly down to the next section; the first few sentences will give a valuable hint.
 Of course, if you figure it out come back and let us all know in the poll at the bottom that it happened, or leave your online name in the comment section.